NurlanBadirkhanov/NOD/README.md

 ## 📱 Some of my work

 - `Kiraye.az` — real estate rental platform
 - `Vakansiyalar` — job aggregator for Azerbaijan
 - `P1ONEER Market` — marketplace and user platform
-- `On-Line` — national-level multi-feature application (collab project)
+- `Gayka` — national-level multi-feature application (collaborative project)
+- `ZamZam` — mobile app designed for people living in the northern regions of Azerbaijan
+- `Evera` — smart productivity assistant app designed to help users manage daily tasks, schedules, and reminders seamlessly.
+Developed in collaboration with a popular blogger, the app integrates calendar sync and personalized notifications.
+Currently expanding with a major project called **Marfar**, a unique platform combining recipes and culinary content.

 ---